dss-extensions/dss_capi/README.md

 Besides bug fixes, the main funcionality of this library is mostly done.
 Notable desirable features that may be implemented are:
 - Expose more classes and important methods/properties for all classes
 - More and better documentation.
 We already integrated the help strings from the IDL/COM definition files in the header files.
 - Automate validation of the Linux binaries (compare the outputs to the Windows version).
+Currently this is a manual process.
-- C++ wrappers: Expose the API to C++ using namespaces for organization, overload methods, etc.
+- C++ wrappers: Expose the API to C++ using namespaces for organization, overload methods, etc. We expect this as soon as the API gets stable.

 Other features that may include more invasive changes in the code base will probably be developed in another repository.